WIND CHILL

 What is wind chill, and how does it affect your body?

-First coined by an Antarctic explorer, the concept is important for public safety.
+First coined by an Antarctic explorer, the concept is essential for public safety.
 Here’s how meteorologists calculate it, and how to stay safe when winds kick up.

 When a record-breaking winter storm hit the northeast earlier this year, temperatures at the Mount Washington Observatory in New Hampshire plummeted to -47°F, but when the observatory factored in the 127 mph wind gusts battering the weather station, they produced a wind chill temperature of -110°F.

 Wind chill, mentioned in morning weather reports and noted in weather apps, is a measure of how cold the air feels on your skin.
-And, it’s an important forecast for public safety.
+And, it’s an essential forecast for public safety.

-People exposed to -10°F and light winds can experience frostbite in 30 minutes, but increase those winds to more than 60 mph and frostbite can occur in under five minutes.
+People exposed to -10°F and light winds can experience frostbite in 30 minutes, but increasing the wind speed to more than 60 mph can cause frostbite to occur in under five minutes.

 How do meteorologists calculate wind chill?